-In less than 2 weeks, I will walk back into my school building with other teachers for the first time since early March.
+I will walk back into my school building with other teachers in less than two weeks.
+It will be the first time we gather since we left on spring break in early March.
 That, of course, is subject to change because plans are apt to be revised when your school is near the epicenter of a COVID-19 hotspot.

 Recently, a teacher from another part of the state asked me how firm our local districts’ plans were.
-I responded that most local districts’ plans were detailed and firm, but the plans were built on a foundation of Jell-O. Any little wind of change could completely upset plans that took countless hours to formulate.
+I responded that most districts’ reopening blueprints were detailed and firm, but built on a foundation of Jell-O. Any little wind of change could completely upset plans that took countless hours to formulate.

 It is a given that these plans will not please everyone and a recent informal poll of a teachers’ group I lead indicated that 80% of teachers were suffering “a considerable amount of anxiety” over the prospects of returning for face to face classes.